Washington, D.C. City Profile

 Current Employment Rate Trends

-Washington, DC enjoys a strong job market, both in terms of employment rate and compensation levels.
-The average total compensation for a DC employee is about $95,769 USD compared to $68,703 for the rest of the U.S. More than a quarter of DC workers have advanced degrees, about twice as high as the nation as a whole.
+The District enjoys a strong job market, both in terms of employment rate and compensation levels.
+The average salary for a D.C. employee is $91,000 compared to $62,192 for the rest of the U.S. More than a quarter of D.C. workers have advanced degrees, about twice as high as the national average.

 Types of Jobs/Industries

-About one in four (26%) District jobs are with the federal or city government, including the military.
-Other popular employment categories include professional/business services, education and health, leisure and hospitality and businesses supporting national security.
+About one in four District jobs are with the federal or city government, including the military.
+Other key industries include professional/business services, education and health, leisure and hospitality, and businesses supporting national security.

 Company Headquarters

 There are close to 20,000 for-profit companies within the District of Columbia with thousands of others in surrounding jurisdictions.
-DC itself boasts the headquarters of two Fortune 500 corporations, Fannie Mae and Danaher Corp.
-Another nine Fortune 500 companies have HQs in Northern Virginia, including Capital One, Northrop Grumman and Hilton, while the Maryland suburbs have Marriott International and Discovery Communications.
+D.C. itself boasts the headquarters of two Fortune 500 corporations, Fannie Mae and Danaher Corp.
+Another nine Fortune 500 companies have HQs in Northern Virginia, including Capital One, Northrop Grumman and Hilton, while the Maryland suburbs have Marriott International and Lockheed Martin.